-Shari Anne Brill, svp and director of programming for Carat and one of the most quoted and highly respected media research practitioners, is the latest in a long line of veteran research execs to be shown the door.
+Who needs research execs?
+Apparently not agency media shops.
+Shari Anne Brill, senior vp and director of programming for Carat and one of the most quoted and highly respected research execs, is the latest in a long line of veteran research execs to be shown the door.

 Brill’s exit from Carat comes at a time when agencies appear to be emphasizing consumer research and underplaying the research currencies used to buy and sell commercial time.

 Over the past few years, a number of researchers like Brill, have exited agencies including Bruce Goerlich (who landed at Rentrak), Susan Nathan and Stacey Lynn Koerner (who landed at Turner), David Ernst (now at Discovery) and Steve Sternberg.

 Brill reported to Mike Hess who joined Carat a year ago as evp of research, marketing science and consumer insights.